atsaloli/cicd/gitlab-ci/01-setting-up-ci/12-setting-up-a-project.md

 # Add a project

+## Add a practice project

-Add a new project.
+Add a project.
 You will use this project to explore GitLab CI functionality.

 Select the "New..." icon (it looks like a plus sign) and select "New project".